Last updated: October 21st, 2022.

 - With so much ocean, Nova Scotia is also home to 12 whale species, including the rare right whale, making it a great place to go whale watching.
 Summer and fall are the best times to go whale watching in Nova Scotia.

-- It’s not just ocean though.
-The hills and low mountains ranges of Nova Scotia are all located within the Appalachian Mountains, a chain of eroded mountains that extend about 2,400 kilometers (1,500 miles) in length, from central Alabama in the US, through Canada’s maritime provinces.
+- It’s not just the ocean though.
+The hills and low mountain ranges of Nova Scotia are all located within the Appalachian Mountains, a chain of eroded mountains that extend about 2,400 kilometres (1,500 miles) in length, from central Alabama in the US, through Canada’s maritime provinces.

 - White Hill is the province’s highest point at 532 meters (1,745 feet) above sea level.